 - Timing of Funds Delivery.
 Viewpost cannot and does not guarantee the timing of any Payments you initiate or deposits you are to receive using the Viewpost Services, as such timing is dependent upon your financial institution, other clearing financial institutions, and the financial institution at which funds will be deposited, among other things, and, in the case of a paper check, applicable postal (or other) carrier delivery times.
 When scheduling a Payment, you are responsible for allowing sufficient processing time to satisfy any deadlines imposed by the Payment recipient.
 Except as otherwise expressly provided in this Agreement, Viewpost assumes no liability, and shall not be held responsible, for any delays in the delivery of a Payment or availability of funds when using the Viewpost Services, whether such delays are caused by Viewpost or a third party.
 The Card Processor is responsible for the delivery of Card Payments, and Viewpost makes no representations regarding the timing of delivery of Card Payments.

 - Using the Viewpost Services to Receive Payments.
 Viewpost Business Account holders can choose to receive payments made using the Viewpost Services.
 A payment recipient that is a Viewpost Business Account holder is a “Platform Payee”.
 Each Platform Payee who elects to receive a payment using the Viewpost Services consents to the deposit of funds into its Designated Bank Account using a method of delivery selected by Viewpost, consistent with the Platform Payee’s indicated preferences and the payment method chosen by the payor, which may involve the use of a third-party service provider.
-To the extent necessary to effect payment, each Platform Payee hereby designates Viewpost, or a third-party selected by Viewpost, as its authorized agent for the limited purpose of receiving and delivering on Platform Payee’s behalf the proceeds evidenced by the payment.
+To the extent necessary to effect payment, each Platform Payee hereby designates Viewpost, or a third-party selected by Viewpost, as its authorized agent for the limited purposes of making any endorsements or deposits, or receiving any funds on Platform Payees behalf that are necessary to deliver the proceeds evidenced by the payment.
 A Platform Payee that chooses to receive payments using the Viewpost Services expressly agrees that the receipt of funds by Viewpost, or a third-party service provider selected by Viewpost, as its authorized agent (1) will be treated by Platform Payee as if it had received the funds directly from the payor and (2) unconditionally satisfies the payor’s obligations to the Platform Payee to the extent of the amount of the payment received by Viewpost, or a third-party service provider selected by Viewpost, in good funds that are not subsequently reversed.
 Each Platform Payee hereby acknowledges that Viewpost, or a third-party service provider selected by Viewpost, may simultaneously act as the agent of the Platform Payee for the purpose of facilitating receipt of a Payment and as agent for the payor for the purpose of facilitating the Payment in the same transaction.

 Platform Payees may receive payments by ACH transfer to their Designated Bank Account.
 Viewpost Systems may assess an additional fee for receipt of Payments by ACH.
 Any fee assessed in connection with an ACH payment, as well as the process for opting out of ACH delivery of payments, is described in section 8.2 of this Agreement.